We Are Family Foundation: Three Dot Dash

 In 2008, WAFF introduced Three Dot Dash, a yearlong leadership and mentoring program designed to recognize and support the efforts of global teen leaders—young people who are leading projects that address issues related to basic human needs: food, water, health, shelter, safety, education and the environment.

-Inspired by Stepanek's book, Just Peace: A Message of Hope, We Are Family Foundation hosted the first international Three Dot Dash Just Peace Summit in 2008.
+Inspired by Stepanek's book, Just Peace: A Message of Hope, the We Are Family Foundation hosted the first international Three Dot Dash Just Peace Summit in 2008.
 The summit teaches teen leaders how to use media, technology and distribution to generate media attention and public support for their causes.

 As of 2023, the Three Dot Dash program had selected and mentored global teen leaders from more than 70 countries across 6 continents.

 TEDxTeen

-In 2010 WAFF launched TEDxTeen, producing a series of ten conferences in New York and London between 2010 and 2017.
+In 2010, WAFF launched TEDxTeen, producing a series of ten conferences in New York and London between 2010 and 2017.
 Most of the 132 speakers and performers featured were teenagers.
-They included Jacob Barnett, an autistic teenager who became the world's youngest published astrophysics researcher ("Forgetting What You Know"); Marian Bechtel, who helped people in war-torn countries detect and avoid landmines ("Banjos, Landmines, and Saying Yes"); Jake Davis, an ethical hacker ("How We Hack the Planet"); Wu Tang Clan's GZA ("The Genius of Science"); three-time cancer survivor, Kajmere Houchins ("Opportunity, Just What the Doctor Ordered"); musician and producer Steve Lacy ("Bare Maximum"); Ann Makosinski, who invented a torch powered by the heat from her hand to help kids that didn't have electricity at home study ("Why I Don't Have a Smart Phone"); Iraqi musician and activist Zuhal Sultan ("Why We Should Speak in Music"); and Marah Zahalka, the youngest member of the Middle East's first all-woman race car driving team ("Follow Your Drive").
+They included Jacob Barnett, an autistic teenager who became the world's youngest published astrophysics researcher ("Forgetting What You Know"); Marian Bechtel, who helped people in war-torn countries detect and avoid landmines ("Banjos, Landmines, and Saying Yes"); Jake Davis, an ethical hacker ("How We Hack the Planet"); Wu Tang Clan's GZA ("The Genius of Science"); three-time cancer survivor, Kajmere Houchins ("Opportunity, Just What the Doctor Ordered"); musician and producer Steve Lacy ("Bare Maximum"); Ann Makosinski, who invented a torch powered by the heat from her hand to help kids that had no electricity at home study ("Why I Don't Have a Smart Phone"); Iraqi musician and activist Zuhal Sultan ("Why We Should Speak in Music"); and Marah Zahalka, the youngest member of the Middle East's first all-woman race car driving team ("Follow Your Drive").
 Alessia Cara performed live for the first time at TEDxTeen in 2015, "planting a flag for the outsiders, the shy kids, the loners."

 Among others, TEDxTeen conferences were hosted by Chelsea Clinton, Monique Coleman, Touré, and Q-Tip.
 Rodgers hosted both the inaugural event in 2010, and the "Crazy Ones-themed conference in 2014.